emkcloud/livewire-tweak/docs/contents/prefix-core.md

 <script src="https://mydomain.com/{assetwire}/vendor/livewire/livewire.min.js"></script>
 ```

 The first value in the list will be used as the default prefix, in this case `admin`.
+If you want to change it to a different value, use this command in your service provider.

 ```php
 URL::defaults(['groupwire' => 'backend']);